-- Oral presentations can be individual or team-based (up to 4 people).
-During the presentation. - Oral Presentations are timed and limited to 10 minutes. - Presenters should design no more than 10 PowerPoint slides and present 1 slide per minute.
-Please Note: talks that exceed the time limit will be ineligible for the "Best Oral Presentation" awards. - Presenters will receive questions and feedback from judges and audience members, which will be facilitated by a committee member.
+- Oral presentations can be individual or team-based (up to 5 people). - To ensure smooth transition between presentations, we ask presenters to submit their slide to the planning committee by April 21st. - Presentations are timed and limited to 10 minutes. - Presenters should design no more than 10 PowerPoint slides and present 1 slide per minute. - Please Note: Talks that exceed the time limit will be ineligible for the "Best Oral Presentation" awards. - Presenters will receive questions and feedback from judges and audience members, which will be facilitated by a committee member.
 The Question & Answer period will be 2-5 minutes